asesham/CarND/P5-Vehicle-Detection/writeup_template.md

 ####2.
 Explain how you settled on your final choice of HOG parameters.

 I tried various combinations of parameters and I finally chose the parameters shown above.
-I decided my final parameters based on length of the vector it produced  and accuracy I am getting with my classifier.
+I decided my final parameters based on length of the vector it produced as it directly reflects the time consumption of the code and accuracy I am getting with my classifier.
 I changed the number of orientations from 5 to 10 and 8 orientations worked best for me.

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 I have only used HOG features and not included color or spatial features to avoid very huge feature vectors.
-Extracting features and training the classifier is implemented in code cell 11 in `P5.ipynb`.
+Extracting features and training the classifier is implemented in code cell 8 in `P5.ipynb`.
 I have divided the data(car and non car images) into training and testing datasets and then extracted features (HOG) using `extract features` function.
 I have then scaled and normalized the features to zero mean and unit variance and fed to Support vector machine classifier with appropriate labels(car or not car).
 The model learnt by the classifier was tested to predict labels on the testing dataset.
 I achieved an accuracy score of 98.65% on the testing data set.

 ###Sliding Window Search